Voobly Live Streaming Guide

 Allow modifiers on hotkeys: Yes

-x264 CPU Preset: veryfast (superfast/ultra for older/slower pcs; faster/fast for stronger pcs)
+x264 CPU Preset: veryfast (superfast for older/slower CPUs; faster/fast for stronger ones)

 x264 Encoding Profile: main